-Comments An acceptable urine specimen may include the above organisms if no more than one bacterium with ≥ 100,000 CFU/ml is also present.
+An acceptable urine specimen may include the above organisms if one bacterium with \geq 100,000 CFU/ml is also present.
 Additionally, these non-bacterial organisms identified from a blood culture cannot be deemed secondary to a UTI since the above non-bacterial organisms are excluded as organisms in the UTI definition.

-Suprapubic tenderness documentation - whether elicited by palpation (tenderness-sign) or provided as a subjective complaint of suprapubic pain (pain- symptom) - found in the medical record is acceptable to meet SUTI criterion if documented in the medical record during the Infection Window Period.
-Lower abdominal pain or bladder or pelvic discomfort are examples of symptoms that can be used as suprapubic tenderness.
-Generalized "abdominal pain" in the medical record is too general and not to be interpreted as suprapubic tenderness as there are many causes of abdominal pain.
-Lower back pain (left, right, or bilateral) or flank pain (left, right, or bilateral) are examples of symptoms that can be used as costovertebral angle pain or tenderness.
+- Suprapubic tenderness documentation whether elicited by palpation (tenderness-sign) or provided as a subjective complaint of suprapubic pain (pain-symptom)- found in the medical record is acceptable to meet SUTI criterion if documented in the medical record during the Infection Window Period. - Lower abdominal pain or bladder or pelvic discomfort are examples of symptoms that can be used as suprapubic tenderness.
+Generalized "abdominal pain" in the medical record is too general and not to be interpreted as suprapubic tenderness as there are many causes of abdominal pain. - Left, right, or bilateral lower back or flank pain are examples of symptoms that can be used as costovertebral angle pain or tenderness.
 Generalized "low back pain" is not to be interpreted as costovertebral angle pain or tenderness.

-Criterion Urinary Tract Infection (UTI) Bacteremic Urinary Tract Infection (ABUTI) (Any age patie ent) Patient must meet 1, 2, and 3 below: Patient with or without an indwelling urinary catheter has no signs or symptoms of SUTI 1 or 2 regardless of age.
-Patient has a urine culture with no more than two species of organisms identified, at least one of which is a bacterium of ≥10 CFU/ml (see Comment section below).
-Patient has organism identified from blood specimen with at least one matching bacterium to the ≥ 10CFU/ml bacterium identified in the urine specimen, or is eligible LCBI criterion 2 (without fever) and matching common commensal(s) in the urine.
-All elements of the ABUTI criterion must occur during the Infection Window Period (See Definition Chapter 2 Identifying HAIs in NHSN).
-Patient had an IUC in place for more than two consecutive days in an inpatient location on the date of event, and an IUC was in place on the date of event or the day before.
+Criterion Urinary Tract Infection (UTI) cic Bacteremic Urinary Tract Infection (ABUTI) (Any age pat ient) Patient must meet 1, 2, and 3 below: Patient with or without an indwelling urinary catheter has no signs or symptoms of SUTI 1 or 2 regardless of age.
+Patient has a urine culture with no more than two species of organisms identified, at least one of which is a bacterium of ≥105 CFU/ml (see Comment section below).
+3. Patient has organism identified from blood specimen with at least one matching bacterium to the bacterium at ≥ 10 5 CFU/ml identified in the urine specimen, or is eligible LCBI criterion 2 (without fever) and matching common commensal(s) in the urine.
+All elements of the ABUTI criterion must occur during the Infection Window Period (See Definition Chapter 2 Identifying HAIs in NHSN) .
+Patient had an IUC in place for more than two consecutive days in an inpatient location on the date of event, and IUC was in place on the date of event or the day before.
 Catheter - associated ABUTI is reportable if CAUTI is in the facility's reporting plan for the location.
 Organisms identified by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment (e.g., not Active Surveillance Culture/Testing (ASC/AST).
-Comments Mixed flora cannot be reported as a pathogen for a UTI event.
+Comments "Mixed flora" is not available in the NHSN master organism list and cannot be reported as a pathogen to meet the NHSN UTI criteria.
 Additionally, "mixed flora" represents at least two species of organisms and cannot be used to meet the NHSN UTI criteria.
 Any additional organisms recovered from the same culture would be in addition to the mixed flora, meaning there are at least three organisms present making the culture ineligible for use to meet NHSN UTI criteria.
-Additionally, the following excluded organisms cannot be used to meet the UTI definition: Any yeast or yeast species mold dimorphic fungi or parasites An acceptable urine specimen may include these excluded organisms if no more than one bacterium with ≥100,000 CFU/ml is also present.
+Additionally, the following excluded organisms cannot be used to meet the UTI definition: • Any Candida species as well as a report of "yeast" that is not otherwise specified • mold • dimorphic fungi or • parasites An acceptable urine specimen may include these excluded organisms if one bacterium of \geq 100,000 CFU/ml is also present.
 Additionally, these non-bacterial organisms identified from blood cannot be deemed secondary to a UTI since they are excluded as organisms in the UTI definition.